Invoice Processing Accuracy: Measure, Benchmark, Improve

 A critical metric for evaluating this performance is the first-time match rate.
 This measures the percentage of invoices that flow through your system from receipt to payment without requiring manual intervention, corrections, or exception handling.
 A high first-time match rate indicates that your procurement, receiving, and accounts payable functions are tightly aligned.
 Conversely, a low rate signals systemic friction, often rooted in data capture failures or vendor non-compliance.

 To establish a clear target, we look to independent data regarding disbursement accuracy.
 Top-performing accounts payable organizations achieve 98% of disbursements error-free on the first attempt, while bottom-quartile organizations reach only 88%, leaving a 10-percentage-point accuracy gap across the industry.
-This data comes directly from APQC's accounts payable disbursement accuracy benchmarks.
+This data comes directly from APQC's benchmark on first-time error-free disbursements.

 The Root Cause Matrix: Classifying Invoice Processing Errors